 - The buyer has enough funds to cover a potentially larger down payment: Assumptions require paying any gap between the purchase price and mortgage balance, which could mean a 20 to 30% down payment.
 If needed, the buyer must have liquid funds available for this bigger upfront payment.

-- The buyer wants to maximize affordability by qualifying at a lower rate: Qualifying based on the assumed lower rate vs. current higher rates allows approval for a larger overall mortgage amount.
-This increased purchasing power improves affordability.
+- The buyer wants to maximize affordability by qualifying at a lower rate: Qualifying based on the assumed lower rate vs. current higher rates allows approval for a larger overall mortgage amount, increasing purchasing power.

-- The buyer needs quick financing to capitalize on a time-limited offer – Assuming an existing mortgage can provide faster approval than a new mortgage application.
-This allows buyers to jump on opportunities in competitive markets.
+- The buyer needs quick financing to capitalize on a time-limited offer: Assuming an existing mortgage can provide faster approval than a new mortgage application, allowing buyers to jump on opportunities in competitive markets.

 For Home Sellers